PandaSekh/PandaSekh_OldBlog/README.md

 ## Hello there!
 [![Visits Badge](https://badges.pufler.dev/visits/PandaSekh/PandaSekh)](https://alessiofranceschi.me)

-I'm Alessio 😀 a 20-something developer.
+I'm Alessio 😀.
 I like stats and I usually don't know what to say about me, so here's some stats and very little info.

 ⚡ Currently working on: Full redesign of my website.
 🤔 Future Projects: Learn RxJS and AngularJS